 Alternative Provision is, simply, out-of-school education for children who can’t go to a mainstream school - perhaps because of special needs or disabilities, behavioural challenges, anxiety, or similar.
 It gives children the opportunity to learn and develop even if a classroom isn't appropriate.

 We currently work with about a dozen schools across the county to support them, their children, and their families.
+In 2022, we helped to give 25 individual young people to learn and grow through this route.

 We're very child-led, and offer opportunities in a range of interests: building and controlling fires, cooking, whittling, sawing logs, using tools.
 We build things from bird boxes to dens; we maintain the site; we plant and raise bulbs and vegetables; we harvest them, prepare them, and learn to use them.